- Our Government

 For traffic infraction matters, discovery will be provided pursuant to the Infraction Rules for Courts of Limited Jurisdiction 3.1.
 For criminal matters, discovery will be provided pursuant to the Criminal Rules for Courts of Limited Jurisdiction CrRLJ 4.7.

-Your discovery request must be in writing or email form and should contain the following information:
+Your discovery request must be submitted in writing or emailed to the prosecutor, and contain the following information:

 - Your full name.